Management Team

 Henri Termeer - In Memoriam

-Henri was our co-founder and vice chairman of our supervisory board until he passed away in 2017.
+Henri was our co-founder and vice chairman of our Board of Directors until he passed away in 2017.
 Henri served as chairman, president and Chief Executive Officer of Genzyme Corporation until the acquisition by Sanofi.
 Prior to Genzyme, Henri worked for Baxter International Laboratories.
 He was a member of the board for each of Massachusetts General Hospital, Partners HealthCare, fellows of Harvard Medical School, the Massachusetts Institute of Technology and the Biotechnology Industry Organization.
 He was chairman emeritus of the New England Healthcare Institute.
 Henri further served as board member of Abiomed, Aveo Pharmaceuticals, Verastem, Moderna Therapeutics, Medical Simulation and Allergan.
 He was appointed to Massachusetts Governor Deval Patrick’s Council of Economic Advisors and was chairman of the Federal Reserve Bank of Boston’s board of directors.
 Henri studied economics at the Economische Hogeschool at the Erasmus University and earned an MBA from the Darden School at the University of Virginia.

 Henri was a visionary rare disease leader that pioneered rare disease drug development.
 In 2017 Henri unexpectedly passed away.
 ProQR will continue to honor his legacy through completing the mission we set out together.
 Learn more on termeertribute.org